tomitan100/org.openhab.binding.bom/README.md

 Each layer is separated by a semicolon and each setting for the layer is separated by a comma.
 The order of the layer determines the layer merge order.

-Each layer at minimum have the image name.
+Each layer at minimum must contain the full image file name.
 The layer where each of the series/sequence images to be assigned must be named `${series}`.

 For example (taken from default configuration):